Peter Josef Maria Schneider, born 1958, lives in Germany and has his studio in the Netherlands.

 His work includes site-specific art, nature art, installations, photography, mixed media and other.
 He studied educational sciences, with a focus on the arts, in Munich, Germany.
 He then went on to later study speech and language therapy in Aachen, Germany.
 Already as a child he loved to create objects in nature with the material he found there, and he still hasn’t stopped.
 His creative sensibilities accompanied him when he was a teacher and a speech and language therapist.
 His first exhibitions in the 1980s were of aquarelles.
 At that time, he also played in a puppet theatre.
 Beginning in the 1990s he seriously occupied himself with nature art.
 His experiments with organza fabric began in 2006, and by 2008 he had begun his site-specific installations, frequently using organza and other fabrics.

 Since 2008 he is a member of “Artikel 5”, a group of five artists who run their own gallery in Aachen, Germany.
 Peter and the others frequently have their own exhibitions of there.
-Since 2010 he is a member of AiNIN (Artists in Nature International Network).
+Since 2010 he is a member of AiNIN (Artists in Nature International Network) and since 2021 of sculpture network.
 In addition, he is one of the founders of the group of writers called “termarris”.

 Peter Josef Maria Schneider works in the cultivated nature and the inaccessible wilderness in different countries and landscapes with the material he finds there.
 Usually only photos of those works are shown.

 - Landart am Zickzackweg”, land art in the woods of Hann-Münden, Germany (2020)

 - „EARTHBOUND – AIRBORNE“, site-specific installations in the Schacky-Park, Dießen am Ammersee, Germany (2020)

 - “Raum der Stille”, exhibition in the gallery Artikel 5, Aachen, Germany (2019)